Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon R9 M390X should perform a bit faster than the GeForce GTX 560 Ti 448 overall. (explain)
+Memory BandwidthAs far as performance goes, the Radeon R9 M390X should theoretically be just a bit superior to the GeForce GTX 560 Ti 448 in general. (explain)

-Texel RateThe Radeon R9 M390X is quite a bit (approximately 126%) faster with regards to AF than the GeForce GTX 560 Ti 448. (explain)
+Texel RateThe Radeon R9 M390X is a lot (about 126%) more effective at anisotropic filtering than the GeForce GTX 560 Ti 448. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison